near/docs/docs/2.develop/whatiscontract.md

 ### Rust

 Rust is a programming language designed for performance and safety.
 It is syntactically similar to C++, but can guarantee memory safety without resorting to garbage collection.
 Rust has proven to be a mature and secure language, which makes it ideal to write smart contracts.
 Because of this, **Rust is the preferred programming language for writing smart contracts on NEAR**.
 While there might be a learning curve for those coming from web development, learning Rust enables to write safer and faster contracts.
-Furthermore, core contracts such as Fungible Tokens and DAOs are currently only available in RUST.
+Furthermore, core contracts such as Fungible Tokens and DAOs are currently only available in Rust.

 <hr class="subsection" />